rkwai/consume-intent/README.md

 ## Overview

-The Demand View Chrome extension is designed to help users find and copy demand information from a website.
-It provides a simple interface to search for demand on a page and copy the relevant content to the clipboard.
+The Demand View Chrome extension is designed to help users find and copy demand information from a website so you can feed it to an LLM.
+It also has integration options to send the info to an end-point you pop-up

 ## Features